-In accordance with paragraph 12.5 of the Planning Protocol, as the motion was
+In accordance with paragraph 12.5 of the Planning Protocol, as the motion was against Officer recommendation, a recorded vote was taken.

 Councillor Vote

 R. Blaney For

 L. Brazier For

 M. Brock For

 M. Brown Not Present

 L. Dales For

 M. Dobson For

 L. Goff For

 R. Holloway For

 J. Lee For

 P. Rainbow For

 M. Skinner For

 T. Smith Not Present

 I.Walker For

 K. Walker For

 Y. Woodhead For